The Love Witch Blog

 As you turn the cards over, take note of which, if any, are reversed.
 Remember how you felt about the reversed card(s): did they feel relieving, cautionary, inspiring, energizing, calming, etc?
 Merge the psychic message of the card with the classical interpretation of the card.
 For example, if you felt a refreshed and relived energy from a card, and it turned out to be the Queen of Pentacles reversed, that doesn’t mean the card is “actually bad” or that your intuition was wrong.
 It might indicate that, instead of being lazy or envious, the reversal indicates that you’re taking a much-needed break from providing for others, and instead directing that nurturing energy toward yourself.

-To learn how to read tarot both psychically and classically, enroll in Tarot from the Heart, my premiere course for learning how to read tarot personally and professionally.
+To learn how to read tarot with classical and psychic training, enroll in Tarot from the Heart, my premiere course for learning how to read tarot personally and professionally.
+If you’d prefer an introductory course on reading tarot, explore my self-paced course, Tarot 101.
 If you have any questions about Tarot from the Heart, feel free to email me at gwen@gwenwalsh.com.

 Read More